Browning/High Temp. Mode 

 • • Drying pieces of meat with a paper towel before adding them to the mixing bowl will ensure deep browning.

-• • To guarantee the success of recipes using High Temp. mode, the ingredients used must exactly match the quantities and descriptions specified.
+• • When using High Temp. mode in TM6, to guarantee the success of recipes the ingredients used must exactly match the quantities and descriptions specified.

 Turn Up the Heat!